chrisdodgers/ASUS-Z390A_Hackintosh_OpenCore/README.md

 >

 > [!IMPORTANT]
-> Your system may not boot if thie following section is not configured properly!
+> Your system may not boot if this kernel section is not configured properly!
 >

 3. **Wifi and Bluetooth**: This guide assumes you have a Fenvi T919 Wifi/Bluetooth card which is a BCM94360CD.
 Bluetooth/Wifi is required for Handoff/Continuity features to work!
 Intel Wifi/Bluetooth cards most likely will break many Handoff/Continuity features.
 If you plan on using an Intel card, you will need to follow [this portion of the Dortania guide](https://dortania.github.io/OpenCore-Install-Guide/ktext.html#wifi-and-bluetooth) as it will not be covered in my guide/repo. *(If you do not care about wifi/bluetooth and handoff/continuity features and do not want it - this can be fully ignored.)*